 The USAF School of Aerospace Medicine courses are open to international military students, with the Advanced Aerospace Medicine for International Medical Officers course serving as its premier program.

-The Defense Institute for Medical Operations is a shared capacity of the U.S. Air Force and U.S. Navy.
-The institute facilitates professional development, instruction and exchange among partner nations, with the goal of promoting military relevant global health capabilities.
+The Defense Institute for Medical Operations is a U.S. Air Force institution that facilitates professional development, instruction and exchange among partner nations, with the goal of promoting military relevant global health capabilities.

 The Uniformed Services University Health Sciences and the Air Force Medical Service sponsor officers to participate in advanced academic degree programs, preparing them to support and lead global health engagements.